-This article complements a previous one I recently wrote where we discussed the definition of frailty, how it affects us as we age and the very important symptom of muscle mass loss.
+This article complements a previous one I wrote where we discussed the definition of frailty, how it affects us as we age and the very important symptom of muscle mass loss.

 In this article, we’ll talk more about muscle mass, what to look for, and how to reverse its loss.
 We will also discuss how doctors measure frailty.